 It would pay of to look for the best quality of dried shrimp.
 There are many around.
 Our choice is usually the medium sized, clean looking dried prawns.
 They would have bits of shells on them.
 Try to pick them off as much as you can.
 Wash them under running water for a couple of minutes.
 Drain the water and pat those shrimps dried with clean kitchen towel.

-Spices used are shallots, garlic, red chilies and lime juice
+Spices used are shallots, garlic, red chilis and lime juice.

 Combine all ingredients in a food processor or blender.
 Add 1/4 cup water to smooth things up if needed.